GMO crops and foods may potentially be beneficial and have a positive impact in some ways

 There’s Debate On Whether The Money & Resources Put Into GMOs Could Be Put Into Other Agricultural Methods & Technology

-For example, the regulatory approval process alone can cost millions of dollars for a new GM crop.
+For example, the regulatory approval process alone can cost millions of dollars for a new GM crop, and studies and research aren’t cheap either.

-This is where GE foods and crops mix with conventional or natural foods or crops, or a nut gene gets transferred to a soybean for example.
+… GE foods and crops [can] mix with conventional or natural foods or crops, or a nut gene gets transferred to a soybean for example.

 In 2000, it was found that a pest-repelling GMO corn crop that was only approved for feeding animals had cross-pollinated conventional corn crops nearby that were intended for human food